MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 ### ○USB HOST

 PE100 provides four USB Hosts interfaces. **For XME0712, the USB Host is not supported.** The  USB 3320 is  integrated in the core board.
-The baseboard expansion four USB Host according to the USB HUB IC USB2514.
+The carrier board expansion four USB Host according to the USB HUB IC USB2514.
 The interface of USB host is TYPE-A, it can connected with different USB Slave peripheral, such as USB mouse, USB keyboard, USB WIFI and so on.

 Diagram of connecting the core board and two Ethernet phy chips.